Generating Holistic 3D Human Motion from Speech: Conclusion

 \section{Conclusion}

-In this work, we propose the first approach \speechmodelname to generate 3D holistic body meshes from speech.
+In this work, we propose \speechmodelname, the first approach to generate 3D holistic body meshes from speech.
 We devise a simple and effective encoder-decoder for realistic face generation with accurate lip shape.
 For body and hands, we enable diverse generation and coherent prediction with compositional VQ-VAE and cross-conditional modeling, respectively.
 Moreover, we contribute a new set of accurate 3D holistic body meshes with synchronous audios from in-the-wild videos.
 The annotations are obtained by an empirical approach designed for videos.
 Experimental results demonstrate that our proposed approach achieves state-of-the-art performance both qualitatively and quantitatively.

-{\qheading{Acknowledgments.} We thank Wojciech Zielonka, Justus Thies for helping us incorporate MICA into our reconstruction method, Changxing Ding, Huaiguang Jiang, Yao Feng, Zhen Liu, and Weiyang Liu for the insightful discussions, and Benjamin Pellkofer for IT support.
+{\qheading{Acknowledgments.} We thank W.~Zielonka and J.~Thies for helping us incorporate MICA into SHOW, C.~Ding, H.~Jiang, Y.~Feng, Z.~Liu, and W.~Liu for insightful discussions, and B.~Pellkofer for IT support.
 This work was supported by the German Federal Ministry of Education and Research (BMBF): Tübingen AI Center, FKZ: 01IS18039B. }

-{ \qheading{Disclosure.} MJB has received research gift funds from Adobe, Intel, Nvidia, Meta/Facebook, and Amazon.
-MJB has financial interests in Amazon, Datagen Technologies, and Meshcapade GmbH.}